An Update from the Director

 SUMMER SCHOOL IN LATIN

 Intensive reading course in Medieval and Ecclesiastical Latin.
 This will be the 25th annual Hobart Latin Summer School!
 It is now taught under the auspices of the Dawson Centre.
-Some prior knowledge of Latin is a prerequisite.
+Some prior knowledge of Latin is a prerequisite, though a person with some background in another language can readily come up to the starting gate.
 Readings from some of the great and influential literature, poetry and prose, from antiquity to the dawn of the modern world.

 22-26 January 2018